Hao-Zhang-2000/Group36-INLPT-WS2023/README.md

 Christopher Lindenberg -Christopher Lindenberg -made the retrieval pipeline with embedding models and databases and tried to train some models but that kinda went wrong

-Yulin Liu -Lin9773 -did the UI and RAG implementation and evaluation
+Yulin Liu -Lin9773 -did the Data Collection, UI and RAG implementation and evaluation

 Hao Zhang -Hao-Zhang-2000 - did the evaluation part for the information retrieval and the RAG